Our K-6 ACE Classes

 Program Format

 Our Chess Club invites Acers to step into one of the world’s most fascinating strategy games.
 At Ace Academy, we don’t just teach students how the pieces move.
 We show them how deep, creative, and exciting chess can be.
-Each week, Acers explore new strategies, solve challenging puzzles, and play thoughtful games that strengthen focus, patience, and critical thinking.
+Each week, Acers explore new strategies, solve challenging puzzles, and play thoughtful games with teacher supervision that strengthen focus, patience, and critical thinking.

 Beyond the Basics: Understanding the Strategy of Chess